A quick history of the Federal Reserve and an overview of what it does.

 Please refer to our transcription below if it is easier and/or more convenient for you:

 In 1913, after a hardly contested debate, President Woodrow Wilson signed into law the Federal Reserve Act creating the nation’s central bank, but the Federal Reserve Act wasn’t our country’s first attempt at central banking.

 The first bank of the United States was created by Congress in 1791 at the urging of then treasury secretary Alexander Hamilton.
-Backlash was heavy and once the first bank’s 20 year charter expired, it wasn’t renewed.
+The backlash was heavy and once the first bank’s 20-year charter expired, it wasn’t renewed.

 The second bank of the United States was established a few years later, but once again its charter wasn’t renewed.
 Today, the Federal Reserve has four main responsibilities:

-Call us today and let’s talk about how current fed policy might affect you.
+Call us today and let’s talk about how the current fed policy might affect you.